arneboe/ws-dmx-ban-alt-firmware/README.md

 The code is a bit messy, lots of external variables are used.
 Some code has been unrolled to increase performance.
 Some code is in locations that it logically shouldn't be in for performance reasons.

-## Performance Trade-offs
-There is a hard trade-off between led update frequency and strobe flash duration.
-The strobe flash duration is calculated in the main loop, i.e. with the lowest priority.
-The higher the led update frequency, the more the main loop gets interrupted and the longer one iteration of the main loop takes.
-At 400hz it is currently impossible to go below 11 ms strobe flash duration.

 # Compiling and Flashing